 Southern Pacific 1218

-Wheel Profiling
+Wheel Profiling and Truck Work

 The wheels on our S6 were horrible.
 The flanges were too high, the treads were badly hollowed out (which means that they were shaped like a pulley) and there were some pretty severe flat spots.
 They were also afflicted with the tread crawling out over the edge of the wheel.
 The only saving grace was the fact that the wheels had enough material on them to allow profiling.
 We have a gadget called a "Iron Horse Wheel Lathe which provides an economical means of turning wheels.
 The process is a bit labor intensive but the results can return a wheel to a legal contour.